SpaceK33z/dim-my-lights-for-plex/README.md

 This package acomplishes exactly that.
 It is highly inspired by [this blog post](https://hackernoon.com/automate-your-home-theater-lights-from-the-cloud-cdb29a8685a6), with the biggest difference that this doesn't use any external services like AWS.
 I already have the PC that runs Plex Media Server, so why not run it on that.
 Furthermore I found that some crucial links in that article weren't working, so I documented everything you need here.

+A nice addition is also that the lights only dim when it is dark outside (calculated based on your location).

 # Requirements

 - Node.js v6+